BoxLang 🚀 A New JVM Dynamic Language Learn More...

 • Core pattern detection for IE-specific code

-• Multiple output formats (console, JSON, HTML, CSV)
+• Multiple output formats (CSV, JSON, HTML)

-• Configurable patterns via config/patterns.json
+• Configurable patterns via config/patterns.json with hardcoded fallback

-• Recursive directory scanning
+• Recursive directory scanning for .cfm, .cfc, .js, .html, .htm

 $ box install commandbox-iescanner